wchorski/dg-dnd/src/site/notes/Campaigns/A Dance of Matter/Sessions 📝/Session 1008.md

 ---
-{"dg-publish":true,"permalink":"/campaigns/a-dance-of-matter/sessions/session-1008/"}
+{"dg-publish":true,"permalink":"/Campaigns/A Dance of Matter/Sessions 📝/Session 1008/"}
 ---

 ## Two Tanks enter a Bar
-- [Lucas](Campaigns/A%20Dance%20of%20Matter/Players%20👤/Lucas.md) & [Broly](Campaigns/A%20Dance%20of%20Matter/Players%20👤/Broly.md) are doing a sidequest
+- [[Campaigns/A Dance of Matter/Players 👤/Lucas\|Lucas]] & [[Campaigns/A Dance of Matter/Players 👤/Broly\|Broly]] are doing a sidequest
-- still in the [Dahrlodwelf](Campaigns/A%20Dance%20of%20Matter/Clans%20⚔/Dahrlodwelf.md) settlement.
+- still in the [[Campaigns/A Dance of Matter/Clans ⚔/Dahrlodwelf\|Dahrlodwelf]] settlement.
 It's large an expansive.
 - **Broley** senses with Nature
 	- very little life
 	- insects, trilobites, crabs, moss